colingit93/attendi_fh_project/README.md

 Necessary dependencies are listed in the: package-lock.json

-Run the backend with ng serve
+Run the frontend with ng serve

 **Login Credentials from fixtures:**
 Administrator: admin admin